-Though I was wondering if the nightlife in Thailand’s first capital was as exciting as exploring Sukhothai Histroical Park by bicycle.
+Though I was wondering if the nightlife in Thailand’s first capital was as exciting as exploring Sukhothai Historical Park by bicycle.
 The once bustling and thriving city nowadays has a population of just below 40,000 and I was told by a Thai bar owner on my previous stop in Phitsanulok that most of the region’s young people move to the bigger cities for studying or pursuing well paid jobs.

-After sunset and a few glasses of local whiskey with some local guys on the side of the road in front of my hotel I took a cool shower and went out again, starting to walk around and figuring out what New Sukhothai has to offer after sunset.
+After sunset and a few glasses of local Sang Som whiskey with some local guys on the side of the road in front of my hotel I took a cool shower and went out again, starting to walk around and figuring out what New Sukhothai has to offer after sunset.
 Most of the streets were dead empty and offered views of just some usual small town out in the province, like here at the clock tower:

-Since I didn’t spot any bar or even a Thai karaoke club I decided to walk to the night market, since this is always the area most of the locals like to hang out in the evening.
+Since I didn’t spot any bar or even a Thai karaoke club I decided to walk to the night market, since this is always the area where most of the locals like to hang out in the evening.

 Thai Nightlife Area in Sukhothai

 The main local nightlife area in Sukhothai with about 10 different indoor and outdoor bars is on Soi Pracha Ruamjai.

 Club 64, Route 23 and In Black seem to be the most popular nightclubs here.
 Since it was still quite early, I picked some random bar that had a free pool table, English live football on a huge screen (projector), big Singhas for 90 Baht, and some of the nicest ladies I’ve seen in town.

 Have a look at the map below for the exact locations of these places.

 There is really only one 100% Farang oriented bar in Sukhothai.
 It’s called Chopper Bar and can be found right at the western end of the foreign hotel “strip” on the west bank of the Yom River, see the map below.